arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 In the example above, `System.in` is specified as an argument for the `Scanner` constructor, so the `Scanner` named `keyboard` will receive its input from the console.

-Once the `Scanner` has been constructed, it can be used to read and parse inputs using the methods.
+Once the `Scanner` has been constructed, it can be used to read and parse inputs using its methods.

 Consider the following program: